 Employer Orientation Programme (EOP) & SIP Singapore 2026: The Complete First-Time Employer Guide

-If you are about to hire a migrant domestic worker (MDW) in Singapore for the first time — or for the first time in more than five years — the Ministry of Manpower (MOM) requires you to complete the Employer Orientation Programme (EOP) before your Work Permit application will even be accepted.
-Your helper will separately need to complete the Settling-In Programme (SIP) within three working days of arrival in Singapore.
+If you are about to hire a migrant domestic worker (MDW) through a maid agency in Singapore for the first time (or for the first time in more than five years), the Ministry of Manpower (MOM) requires you to complete the Employer Orientation Programme (EOP) before your Work Permit application will even be accepted.
+Your helper will separately need to complete the Settling-In Programme (SIP) within seven days of arrival in Singapore (excluding Sundays and public holidays).
 The two are constantly confused, and getting either wrong delays your hiring by weeks.

-This guide walks you through everything: what EOP actually is, how it differs from SIP, the 90-minute completion process, the four video modules, the six-question quiz that catches employers off guard, the 5-year refresher rule, and the common mistakes that get Work Permit applications auto-rejected.
+This guide walks you through everything: what EOP actually is, how it differs from SIP, the completion process, what it covers, and the common mistakes that get Work Permit applications auto-rejected.

 1. What is the Employer Orientation Programme (EOP)?

-The EOP is a free, online, MOM-administered course that every first-time MDW employer in Singapore must complete before applying for a Work Permit.
-Delivered through mom.gov.sg, takes ~90 minutes, produces a digital certificate auto-linked to your Singpass.
+The EOP is a paid, MOM-administered programme (online $35; classroom $35-$60) that every first-time MDW employer in Singapore must complete before applying for a Work Permit.
+It is a 3-hour programme that produces a digital certificate auto-linked to your Singpass.
 MOM introduced it because the most serious welfare cases traced back to employers who genuinely didn't know what the law required.

 - SIP: for the HELPER.
 In-person.
-1 day at an MOM-approved centre.
-S$75.
-Within 3 working days of her arrival.
+1 day at an MOM-appointed provider.
+About S$76 to S$93 depending on provider.
+Within 7 days of her arrival (excluding Sundays and public holidays).

 Both required, one doesn't replace the other.
 See criteria to hire a maid in Singapore 2026 for the eligibility tests before either programme matters.